Yu-ling01/Yu-ling01.github.io/_pages/cv.md

 * On grammatical numbers in Tuha Haoni (presented in English).
 In the 37th Paris Meeting on East Asian Linguistics.
 Paris, France.
 July 2024.
 * Grammaticalization of the modal expression 要 yào in Mandarin (presented in French).
 In the 44th International Colloquium of Functional Linguistics (SILF 44).
 Kalamata, Greece.
 October 2023.
 * Phonological analysis of [v] in Tuha Haoni (presented in English).
 In the 36th Paris Meeting on East Asian Linguistics.
 Paris, France.
 July 2023.
 * Nominal object preposing in Mandarin (presented in French).
-In the 43th International COlloquium of Functional Linguistics (SILF 43).
+In the 43th International Colloquium of Functional Linguistics (SILF 43).
 Saint-Sebestian, Spain.
 October 2022.

 Teaching (in French, From January 2025)
 ======